Selling To Purchasing Managers

 • Safe, dependable products

-Salespeople often claim that many purchasing managers are so obsessed with price that they seem to place little importance on quality or value.
-However, there is ample evidence to suggest that something else is going on.
+Sales professionals often claim that procurement managers are so obsessed with price that they seem to place little importance on quality or value.
+However, there is evidence to suggest that something else is going on.

-Over 62% of the purchasing managers studied in so-called “lowest price” environments admitted to legally adjusting their specifications/calculations in order to award a favored provider whose price wasn’t the lowest.
+Procurement managers studied in “lowest price” environments admitted to adjusting their specifications to award a favored provider whose price wasn’t the lowest.

-When asked what made a provider “favored” the factors that appeared again and again were “sincerity,” “making the purchasing manager feel respectable and important,” “a lack of technical obsession,” and “patience.”
+When asked what made a provider “favored,” the factors appearing again and again were “sincerity,” “making the procurement manager feel respectable and important,” “a lack of technical obsession,” and “patience.”

-With this perspective in mind, a good bonding statement to use with a purchasing manager might be something along the lines of:
+With this perspective in mind, a consultative selling question to use with a procurement manager might be something like:

-However, they are in a position of power – because they can issue purchase orders.
-It’s absolutely crucial, therefore, that purchasing managers perceive any product or service they buy as being “easy to understand.”
+However, they are in a position of power because they issue purchase orders.
+It’s crucial that procurement managers perceive any product or service they buy as being “easy to understand.”

 With this in mind, you’ll want to position your product or service using phrases similar to these: